Local

 “Because the prosecuting attorney has not yet acted to protect the community and hold Trump and Vance accountable for what they have instigated, Ms. Jozef asks the court to find probable cause based on the facts presented and issue arrest warrants for both Trump and Vance,” according to the firm.”
 The prosecuting attorney then must make a public decision about whether that office stands for the rule of law—or whether it will further coddle Trump and Vance with complete inaction.”

-Subodh Chandra, Jozef’s legal counsel, said the Haitian community has been “suffering in fear because of Trump and Vance’s relentless, irresponsible” false alarms, which also disrupted public services.
+Subodh Chandra, Jozef’s legal counsel, said the Haitian community has been “suffering in fear because of Trump and Vance’s relentless, irresponsible” false alarms, which also disrupted public services due to the dozens of bomb threats to schools, colleges, and city hall.

 The memorandum stated both Trump and Vance continued to spread rumors of Haitian immigrants in Springfield eating residents’ pets, despite the rumors being debunked.
 The filing cited both social media posts and interviews made by both men, as well as comments Trump made during the presidential debate earlier this month.